0ofline/PkmnCrdLst/readme.md

 What I gave is just a preview hosting of its current website.

-> [!NOTE]
-> Further information about each card will be a data of its own.
-This could mean we are possibly making our own set of data for anyone to use as API.

 ### Resources Used
 * [W3School Documentations](https://www.w3schools.com/)
 * [Vanilla-tilt.js](https://micku7zu.github.io/vanilla-tilt.js/)